sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Bring your passport and visa.
 You don't even need a permanent address.
 Some have had luck with using their hotel's or their company's.

-Stephen's always kept a US bank account open.
+Stephen's always kept a U.S. bank account open.
 It's super useful to have.
-If you come back to the US again you're all setup.
+If you come back to the U.S. again you're all setup.
 If you travel you can get cash easy.
 If you want to buy stuff online it's great.

 Eric says that keeping your bank account open is also great for getting credit